 Note: Students may not take Advanced Placement Macroeconomics, Advanced Placement Microeconomics or Economics concurrently.
+Fulfills the Consumer Education requirement.

 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.